An Official Website of the Commonwealth of Kentucky

 Fish and wildlife resources in Kentucky are public resources held in trust by the Commonwealth of Kentucky, for which Kentucky Fish and Wildlife serves as steward on behalf of the people.
 Each of us has opportunities to enjoy fish and wildlife in a variety of ways, and together we all share in the responsibility to conserve them, too.

-The fish and wildlife resources of Kentucky are incredibly diverse, including nearly 1,000 animal species; a few dozen of these species are classified as game (animals that are fished, hunted or trapped), whereas most are not.
+The fish and wildlife resources of Kentucky are incredibly diverse, including nearly 1,000 animal species; a few dozen of these species are classified as game (animals that are fished, hunted or trapped), whereas most are not (these species are often referred to as "wildlife diversity" or "Kentucky Wild" species).
 We call these “Kentucky Wild” species.
 Essential to conserving fish and wildlife is conserving and enhancing habitats - the cover, water, food and space required for their survival.
 Because the department owns only a small percentage of the land and water across Kentucky’s 25-million acres, one key way it seeks to conserve habitats is through cooperative partnerships with other public and private owners of land and water.